KH-logotp-border

 Do You Have a Domain Name Trademark Issue?

-If you are interested in obtaining a U.S. trademark registration for your domain name, or if you are thinking about purchasing a domain name and want to conduct a U.S. trademark search to see if that name is available, please feel free to call me at (314) 479-3668, email me at kevin@yourtrademarkattorney.com, or complete the contact form found on this page to schedule your free initial consultation today.
+If you are interested in obtaining a U.S. trademark registration for the domain name you use as a trademark, or if you have any other potential trademark issues related to domains, please feel free to call me at (480) 360-3499, email me at kevin@yourtrademarkattorney.com, or complete the contact form found on this page to schedule your free initial consultation today.
 I look forward to speaking with you.

 Contact Kevin